 “Nothing in the world can take the place of persistence.
 Talent will not; nothing is more common than unsuccessful men with talent.
 Genius will not; unrewarded genius is almost a proverb.
 Education will not; the world is full of educated derelicts.
 Persistence and determination alone are omnipotent.
 The slogan Press On! has solved and always will solve the problems of the human race.” — Calvin Coolidge

 So you got off-track with your goal.
 It happens.
-Behavior change takes time, and it takes persistence.
+Behavior change takes time and perseverance.
 Research on people who quit smoking, for example, shows that it takes several attempts before they finally quit for good.
 Beating yourself up over a short-term setback will only keep you stuck.
-Instead, forgive yourself completely, and use these five tips to start fresh today.
+Instead, forgive yourself, and use these five tips to start fresh today.

 This is deceptively simple.
 Obviously, you don’t feel like doing whatever it is you have to do, or you’d be doing it.
 But that’s mainly because of inertia.
 The trick is to do something – anything really – to get yourself moving again in the direction of your goal.
-According to Professor Tim Pyschyl, an expert on procrastination, once you get started, you’ll feel differently about the task:
+According to Professor Tim Pyschyl, an expert on procrastination, once you get started, you’ll feel differently, not only about the task, but also about yourself:

 “Just get started … Once we start, our attributions of the task change.
 Based on other research, we know that our attributions about ourselves change too.
 First, once we get started … we perceive the task as much less aversive than we do when we’re avoiding it.
 Second, even if we don’t finish the task, we have done something, and the next day our attributions about [ourself] are not nearly as negative.
 We feel more in control and more optimistic.
 You might even say we have a little momentum.”